Belcastel, France: A Beautiful French Town to Visit

 Accommodation & Transportation

 If you would like to stay in the village, I would recommend staying at the castle.
 They have a lovely suite!
-But there are a couple of other choices, and you can check them all out here.
+But there are a couple of other Belcastel hotels and places to stay that you can check out.

 We use Villefranche de Roeurgue as a base, and it is a short drive from there.
 We are renovating a house that will hopefully be available soon as a holiday rental.
 Fingers crossed, as it’s a sloooow process.